Poland 1990 Solidarity 100,000 Zloty

 wave of anti- communist protests in other countries.

-It was only two months after the calling
+It was only two months

-of the MazowieckiÕs government into office
+after the calling of the MazowieckiÕs government

-a peaceful change of rule in that country.
+led to a peaceful change of rule in that country.

-After over seven years of clandestine
+After over seven years

-in Warsaw registered the "Solidarnoæ""
+Court in Warsaw registered the "Solidarnoæ""

 Trade Union once more.
 The fall of Communism in Poland,